TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

  **6. Our Affiliates**

 If you would like to request that our affiliates do not use your name, postal address, email address and purchase information for marketing purposes, please contact us at 1-800-395-1001 to make a request.
+For Bath &.
+Body Works Store Relations TDD, call 1-866-315-3129.

+BACK TO TOP

 **WHAT IS THE POLICY FOR VISITORS FROM OUTSIDE THE U.S.?**